ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 A [set](https://github.com/ppy/osu/pull/31284) [of](https://github.com/ppy/osu/pull/31339) [changes](https://github.com/ppy/osu/pull/31573) proposed by [ltca](https://osu.ppy.sh/users/11475208) (with contributions from [rloseise](https://osu.ppy.sh/users/6793778) and [YaniFR](https://osu.ppy.sh/users/11260982)) has been created in order to rewrite the rhythm skill to address shortcomings of the previous implementation.

 The new rhythm skill works by creating ratios to assess difficulty.
-These ratios are dictated by the time between note changes - simple rhythms such as 1/2 will receive less of a bonus than more complicated rhythms such as 1/6 and 1/8, especially when frequently placed.
+These ratios are dictated by the time between note changes — simple rhythms such as 1/2 will receive less of a bonus than more complicated rhythms such as 1/6 and 1/8, especially when frequently placed.
 In order to ensure this does not overly award small sections of difficulty, the frequency of these ratios are assessed to decide how difficult the ratio changes are.

-To handle patterns where the time between notes doesn’t change much, we group evenly spaced notes into a pattern.
+To handle patterns where the time between notes doesn't change much, we group evenly spaced notes into a pattern.
 These are often the "streams" you see in fast beatmaps.
 If the timing between notes is consistent, those notes go into the same group.

 When the timing changes, the system shifts notes into the group with the shorter interval: